Best Keyboard for Gaming – The Ultimate Guide

 Despite not making the top five the Ducky One 2 Mini is one of the most popular keyboards with the pros and that’s no surprise at all.
 Just about everything about this keyboard is done to extremely high standards, from the keycaps to the RGB backlighting.
 With its extremely compact design (you can barely see the bezels) this keyboard might even fit in some trouser pockets, so this is a dream for people with very limited desk space or for gamers who want a keyboard that’s extremely easy to take with them.
 With full NKRO and the choice between just about every Cherry MX switch on the planet you’ve also got a very nicely performing keyboard that’s gonna fit in a lot of setups.

 Ducky has long been known in enthusiast circles as creators of extremely high quality keyboards and lately they’ve been making waves in the mainstream gaming scene as well and we can only applaud that.
 The One 2 Mini might not be for everyone; it cuts off the arrow keys and most function keys need to be activated by pressing a combination of buttons, but if you can live with that or you want your keyboard to be as small as possible this is one of the best boards to get at this point in time.
+Recently, Ducky released the Mecha Mini, which has a full aluminum casing.
+We do recommend that one if you’re interested in a Ducky 60% board, even though it’s a bit more expensive than the One 2 Mini.

 Note: recently, Ducky released the One 2 SF, which sits between the 60% size of the One 2 Mini and a regular TKL board, so if you like the sound of a compact mechanical board but you still want arrow keys then this could be your ideal choice.
 Check our review on the One 2 SF here.